hellojialee/OffsetGuided/README.md

 # A Botom-Up Approach for Multi-Person Pose Estimation

 Building a simple baseline for bottom-up human pose estimation.
+Models trained on COCO and CrowdPose datasets are available.
 Welcome to contribute to this project.

 Earlier project: [SimplePose](https://github.com/hellojialee/Improved-Body-Parts)